miguoer/blog/docs/web-front/framework/framework-react02.md

     // This is a sync render, so we should have finished the whole tree. invariant(
       false,
-      'Cannot commit an incomplete root.
-This error is likely caused by a ' + 'bug in React.
-Please file an issue.',
+      "Cannot commit an incomplete root.
+This error is likely caused by a " + "bug in React.
+Please file an issue."
     );
   }